Please select a heading to learn more:

 All MDA limited permits expire annually on April 30th.To obtain a limited permit, individuals must attend annual compliance training provided by the MDA.
 Compliance trainings are conducted within quarantined counties annually during the month of April.

-Additionally, compliance trainings are offered on the first Tuesday of each month at the Minnesota Department of Agriculture headquarters in St. Paul (625 Robert Street North, St. Paul, MN 55115).
-Participants must register at least one week prior to the training session that they wish to attend by sending an email to firstname.lastname@example.org.
+Compliance trainings are offered on the first Tuesday of each month (or by appointment) at the Minnesota Department of Agriculture headquarters in St. Paul (625 Robert Street North, St. Paul, MN 55115).
+Participants must register at least one week prior to the training session that they wish to attend by sending an email to email@example.com.

 Nursery stock shipped out of a quarantine by a nursery or dealer must be treated or visually inspected and certified pest-free.
 Shippers must be operating under a compliance agreement with state or federal agriculture agencies prior to moving stock.